oleganza/bitcoin-papers/AuditableBitcoinWallets.md

 This document primarily applies to wallets managing a single user-stored key and issuing transactions to externally specified addresses and amounts.

-* Hardware wallets like Trezor, Ledger and Mycelium Card fall under this category.
+* Hardware wallets like Trezor, Ledger and Mycelium Card.
 * Software wallets like Bitcoin Core (Bitcoin-QT), Multibit, Breadwallet, Mycelium, Hive.
 * Toolkits and libraries like CoreBitcoin, btcd, Bitcoin-Ruby, BitcoinJ that allow creating aforementioned wallets.